ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 <img src="../img/05-mean-sd-gene-before-vst.png" width="600px" alt="mean - sd relationship (before vst)">

 One can clearly visualise the "heteroscedasticity" of these data: the mean is not independent from the variance.
-Therefore, we cannot compute the related PCA directly.
 We need to stabilise the variance so that the mean becomes independent from the variance.

 ~~~
 # Variance stabilisation